 The console system design is required to provide a degree of flexibility to cater for changing operational roles and requirements.
-It can take up to 10 years from the stage of user requirements being specified to the time that compartment and system arrangements are tried out in earnest during work-up at sea.
+It can take up to ten years from the stage of user requirements being specified to the time that compartment and system arrangements are tried out in earnest during work-up at sea.
 Further changes in operational requirements also occur throughout the life of a warship, and practical and economic considerations place severe constraints on the number of alterations which can be undertaken.
-A system design, therefore, which provides a degree of flexibility and versatility enables limited changes to be made outside of refit periods.
+A system design, therefore, which provides a degree of flexibility and versatility enables limited changes to be made outside refit periods.

-Rationalisation of System and Equipment Designs
+Rationalization of System and Equipment Designs

-The different disciplines and trades employed in the shipbuilding industry make integration of ship systems difficult, and a design procedure which encourages all parties to perform the correct functions is essential.
-Equipment design by different departments can also lead to a proliferation of equipment types and variants.
-The various ship, surface and underwater weapons departments which sponsor system designs produce equipments in the VCS form where appropriate, and common standards of VCS engineering ensure interchangeability and console design flexibility.

-Consolisation and modular construction are themselves both concepts which are used to advantage in many applications but their effectiveness is improved when a standardised system is used over which a central control is exercised.
+The number of different disciplines and trades employed in the shipbuilding industry make integration of ship systems difficult, and a design procedure which encourages all parties to perform the correct functions is essential.
+Equipment design by more than one department can also lead to a proliferation of equipment types and variants.
+The various ship, surface weapons, and underwater weapons departments which sponsor system designs produce equipments in the VCS form where appropriate, and common standards of VCS engineering ensure interchangeability and console design flexibility.
+'Consolization' and modular construction are themselves both concepts that are used to advantage in many applications, but their effectiveness is improved when a standardized system is used over which a central control is exercised.

-By keeping a comprehensive central register of all units, a check can be made that duplication and overlap of equipment types are It is a design aim that new kept to a minimum. unit developments should fulfill a wide range of applications.
-It is possible, for example, with recent improvements in component technology that a design developed to meet a new requirement can also be used to supersede two or three existing However, units. the benefits of reduced documentation and support have to be balanced against the possible high additional unit costs resulting from overcomplicated designs.
+By keeping a comprehensive central register of all units, a check can be made that duplication and overlap of equipment types are kept to a minimum.
+It is a design aim that new unit developments should fulfil a wide range of applications.
+It is possible, for example, with recent improvements in component technology that a design developed to meet a new requirement can also be used to supersede two or three existing units.
+However, the benefits of reduced documentation and support have to be balanced against the possible high additional unit costs resulting from over-complicated designs.